small-tech/site.js/README.md

         └ index.js
 ```

-And, finally, the route itself:
+And, finally, here’s the code for the route itself:

 ```js
 const cows = require('cows')()